TRONxLegend/ReadSnap/README.md

 - If you have a demo video/GIF, place it in `assets` and link it.
 - Optional: Customize your name and license link at the bottom.

-Would you like me to also design a matching logo or icon set for your extension?
 ---

 💡 Made with ❤️ to save you time — one summary at a time.